qdot/simple-teledildonics-app/README.md

     otherwise passwords will go over the network in plaintext and WebBluetooth will not work.
 The only time this app should be run without SSL is if you're testing on localhost.
+- Why won't bluetooth scanning work on linux?
+  - You'll need to turn on "Experimetal Web Platform Features" in chrome://flags for WebBluetooth to work on linux.
+- Why can't the app find my hardware, or can't connect to it?
+  - There are a couple of possibilities for this.
+Either we don't support your hardware (see list above), or else WebBluetooth is being flakey, which happens quite often.
+For instance, there are known issues with Lovense toys and some versions of Android Chrome at the moment.
+You can open the developer console on your browser to see if errors are being thrown.